labgrid-project/labgrid/doc/configuration.rst

 ConsoleLoggingReporter
 ~~~~~~~~~~~~~~~~~~~~~~
-The ConsoleLoggingReporter outputs read calls from the console transports into
+The :any:`ConsoleLoggingReporter` outputs read calls from the console transports into
 files.
 It takes the path as a parameter.

 .. doctest::